Trevordesu/HackerOne/Public S3 Bucket Misconfiguration.md

 ## Steps to Reproduce

 ### 1. Navigate to Creator Dashboard
-Visit `https://creators.magiceden.io/dashboard` and initiate a new listing.
+Initiate a new listing.

 ### 2. Upload a File and Intercept Request
 Use Burp Suite to intercept the file upload process.
 Look for a POST request to:

 ```
 POST /api/upload/signed-url HTTP/2
-Host: api-creators.magiceden.io
+Host: [REDACTED]
 Authorization: Bearer <access_token>
 Content-Type: application/json